oasis-tcs/openc2-oc2ls/oc2ls.md

     *  SHOULD respond with Bad Request/400.
     *  MAY respond with the 500 status code.
 *  With no Target specifiers MUST respond with response code 200.
-*  With the [versions] Target specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Langauge Versions supported by the consumer.
+*  With the [versions] Target specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Language Versions supported by the consumer.
 *  With the [profiles] Target specifier MUST respond with status 200 and populate the profiles field with a list of profiles supported by the consumer.
-*  With the [pairs] Target specifier MUST respond with status 200 and populuate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
+*  With the [pairs] Target specifier MUST respond with status 200 and populate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
 * With the [rate_limit] Target specifier populated:
     * SHOULD respond with status 200 and populate the rate_limit field with the maximum number of Commands per minute that the Consumer may support.
     * MAY respond with status 200 and with the rate_limit field unpopulated.